-Faith Mushilundu Lutomia is a postgraduate scholar pursuing a master's degree in medical microbiology (by dissertation).
-Her experience as a scholar at UCT is nothing short of amazing.
-Her master's research involves studying the human microbiome – the collective genomes of the trillions of microorganisms that live inside or on the human body – and how they affect human health and disease through causation or association.
-Her research will equip her with the skills required to understand how the microbiome is related to various disease conditions and how this knowledge can be used in developing therapeutic treatment which would provide better preventive and treatment outcomes and lead to reduced health-care costs.
-She looks forward to using the knowledge and skills that she has to a make positive impact in her community, her country and Africa, with a focus on preventive therapy and care for microbiome-related health conditions.
+Faith Mushilundu Lutomia was a postgraduate scholar who pursued a master’s degree in Medical Microbiology (by dissertation).
+Her master's research examined the human microbiome, the collective genomes of the trillions of microorganisms that live inside or on the human body, and how it affects human health and disease through causation or association.
+Her research equipped her with the skills required to understand how the microbiome is related to various disease conditions and how this knowledge can be used in developing therapeutic treatment which would provide better preventive and treatment outcomes and lead to reduced health-care costs.
+She hopes to use the knowledge she gained to a make positive impact in her community, her country and Africa, with a focus on preventive therapy and care for microbiome-related health conditions.

-Okpara Michael Obinna is a postgraduate scholar pursuing a master's degree in medical biochemistry and structural biology at UCT.
-His research focuses on investigating the potential of nuclear transport proteins as biomarkers for cervical and oesophageal cancers.
+Okpara Michael Obinna was a postgraduate scholar who pursued a master’s degree in Medical Biochemistry and Structural Biology at UCT.
+His research focus was on investigating the potential of nuclear transport proteins as biomarkers for cervical and oesophageal cancers.
 Michael was born in Lagos State, Nigeria.
-He attained his secondary education at Razeva College where he graduated top of his class with eight distinctions in the West African Senior School Certificate Examination.
-He was a recipient of the Federal Government of Nigeria Undergraduate Scholarship in 2010 and graduated with a first-class honours degree in biochemistry from the Federal University of Technology in Akure, Nigeria, where he was the valedictorian of his academic set.
-He was a recipient of the Stephen Oluwole Awokoya Foundation for Science Education postgraduate Scholarship in Nigeria in 2015.
-During his time in the National Youth Service Corps programme, he was the general secretary of the Environmental Protection Agency and he also taught mathematics and chemistry at Anglican Girls’ Grammar School in Ogun State.
-After his National Youth Service, he was offered the post of a graduate assistant at the Federal University of Technology.
+He attained secondary education at Razeva College, where he graduated top of his class with eight distinctions in the West African Senior School Certificate Examination.
+He was a recipient of the Federal Government of Nigeria Undergraduate Scholarship in 2010, and graduated with a first-class honours degree in Biochemistry from the Federal University of Technology in Akure, Nigeria, where he was the valedictorian of his academic set.
+He was a recipient of the Stephen Oluwole Awokoya Foundation for Science Education postgraduate scholarship in Nigeria in 2015.
+During his time in the National Youth Service Corps programme, he was the general secretary of the Environmental Protection Agency and he also taught mathematics and chemistry at the Anglican Girls’ Grammar School in Ogun State.
+After his National Youth Service, he was offered a post as graduate assistant at the Federal University of Technology.

-Hilda Namakula Hilda Namakula is a postgraduate scholar pursuing a degree in sociology.
-Hilda holds a bachelor’s degree in social sciences from Makerere University, Uganda.
-She co-founded two organisations – Youth Rescue and I Have a Future – to support marginalised young people in reaching economic empowerment through life skills and mentorship.
-Hilda is an alumnus of the Young Africa Leaders Initiative and a consultant for meaningful youth engagement, working to support various donors, including the Mastercard Foundation, in youth-focused project proposals.
+Hilda Namakula was a postgraduate scholar pursuing a degree in Sociology.
+Hilda holds a bachelor’s degree in Social Sciences from Makerere University, Uganda.
+She co-founded two organisations, Youth Rescue and I Have a Future, which support marginalised young people in reaching economic empowerment through life skills and mentorship.
+Hilda was also an alumnus of the Young Africa Leaders Initiative and a consultant for meaningful youth engagement, working to support various donors, including the Mastercard Foundation, in youth-focused project proposals.

 Read Carol Masingi's complete profile here.

-Kudzai Mhepo is a postgraduate scholar pursuing a master's degree in international trade law.
-She wants to be remembered for using her legal qualification to give a voice to the voiceless in Africa and the rest of the world.
-As an undergraduate scholar at the University of Fort Hare, she participated in scholar politics as a member of SASCO and served twice in the branch executive committee and as the secretary of Indlovukazi Women Empowerment Society.
-Since then women, children and disabled people’s rights, as well as educational, political and economic rights have been issues close to her heart and she desires to contribute positively towards them.
-She has decided to pursue an LLM in international trade law so that she can contribute towards the continental integration of Africa and the African 2063 agenda, which is a united democratic Africa, free of poverty, civil wars, abuse of human rights and without trade barriers.
+Kudzai Mhepo pursued a master’s degree in International Trade Law.
+She hopes to be remembered for using her legal credentials to give a voice to the voiceless in Africa and the rest of the world.
+As an undergraduate scholar at the University of Fort Hare, she participated in scholar politics as a member of the South African Students Congress and served twice in the branch executive committee.
+She also served as the secretary for Indlovukazi Women Empowerment Society.
+Issues close to her heart, which she strives to contribute positively towards, include women, children and disabled people’s rights, as well as educational, political and economic rights.
+She chose to pursue an LLM in International Trade Law in order to contribute towards the continental integration of Africa and the African 2063 agenda, which is a united democratic Africa, free of poverty, civil wars, abuse of human rights and without trade barriers.

-Charles Sikwanda is a postgraduate scholar pursuing a master's degree in geotechnical engineering.
-He has produced two publications that are making an impact in his field.
-In 2018, Charles represented the UCT Geotechnical Engineering Group at the Shanghai International Conference in China where he presented one of his articles to more than 250 international researchers.
+Charles Sikwanda pursued a master’s degree in Geotechnical Engineering.
+He produced two publications that made an instant impact in his field.
+In 2018, Charles represented the UCT Geotechnical Engineering Group at the Shanghai International Conference in China, where he presented one of his articles to more than 250 international researchers.
 His vision is to empower individuals with the willingness to learn.

-Abdulmajid Aminu is a postgraduate scholar pursuing a master's degree in environmental science.
-He is a self-driven individual.
-He is an alumnus of the YALI Regional Leadership Center in West Africa, a Tony Elumelu Foundation Mentor, and he has worked as an administration officer, and a monitoring and evaluation officer, among other roles.
-He looks for innovative ways in which he can propose solutions to the most complex environmental problems in Africa.
+Abdulmajid Aminu pursued a master’s degree in Environmental Science.
+A motivated individual, he is an alumnus of the YALI Regional Leadership Center in West Africa, and a Tony Elumelu Foundation Mentor.
+He has worked as an administration officer and a monitoring and evaluation officer, among other roles.
+Abdulmajid seeks innovative ways in which he can propose solutions to the most complex environmental problems in Africa.

 Read Abdulmajid Aminu's complete profile here.

-Ellis Tsetse is a postgraduate scholar pursuing a master's degree in medical biochemistry.
-Ellis co-funded scholar clubs, became an activist for children and women that are affected with HIV/AIDS in Zimbabwe, volunteered as a mathematics tutor and in orphanages, and helped to create sustainable community projects for youth in her community.
-She is a member of the HIV/AIDS, Inclusivity and Change Unit (HAICU), a society on campus that assists individuals who are usually discriminated against and often marginalised in society.
-Ellis has been involved in a number of societies that focus on helping people of different backgrounds including SHAWCO health and education.
-She hopes to mentor young girls to become advocates for women's issues.
+Ellis Tsetse pursued a master’s degree in Medical Biochemistry.
+Ellis co-funded scholar clubs, and became an activist for children and women that are impacted by HIV/AIDS in Zimbabwe.
+She also volunteered as a mathematics tutor in orphanages and helped to create sustainable community projects for youth in her community.
+She was a member of the HIV/AIDS Inclusivity and Change Unit (HAICU), a society on campus that assisted individuals who were discriminated against and often marginalised in society.
+Ellis was involved in several societies that focused on helping people of different backgrounds, including the Students' Health and Welfare Centres Organisation (SHAWCO).
+She aims to mentor young girls to become advocates for women's issues.